 While infrared inspections can be valuable in helping to prevent unexpected failures, they provide a single "snapshot", leaving the subject components unmonitored for the balance of the year.
 Recent advances in technology have resulted in wireless sensors that monitor for the same types of defects that are detectable by thermal imaging.
 When permanently installed on electrical enclosures, these sensors can provide year-round monitoring of electrical system components and can immediately alert personnel when problems arise.

 This paper will discuss the theory and application of the Delta T Alert monitoring system and how it can be used to complement and enhance the effectiveness of an existing infrared inspection program within commercial office buildings.
-A few case studies showing the effectiveness of Delta T Alert will also be presented within this paper.
+Installation and set-up procedures of the system will be discussed along with actual case studies.